mkt80/pkoPreview/_pages/racingprogram.md

 </div>

 <h2>2019 Practice Schedule</h2>
 <p>For this season, Pale Kai Outrigger womens and men teams will practice 3 days a week with a fourth day of practice for those who wish to race on top teams.
-Our first year paddlers will follow the same practice schedule.
 It's going to be great year with more blending amongst all our paddlers and lots more time on the water.</p>
+	<p><strong>March 9th</strong>: 1st day of practice for novice team!</p>
+	<p><strong>March 25th/26th</strong>: 1st day of practice for men and womens team.</p>
 <div class="table-wrapper">
 	<table>
 		<thead>
 			<tr>
 				<th></th>
 				<th>Monday</th>
+				<th>Tuesday</th>
 				<th>Wednesday</th>
 				<th>Thursday</th>
 				<th>Saturday</th>